Data-driven discovery of statistically relevant information in quantum simulators: Further results on relevant observables

-Similar conclusions apply if one considers groups of more than two observables.
-This is illustrated here for groups of four observables (quadruplets) in Figs.~\ref{fig:SM_PCA_quadruplets} and \ref{fig:SM_IB_quadruplets}.
-In terms of PCA entropy the most relevant joint data set is the one that combines the features of the two relevant pairs, namely, $n_{1,+1}\mathbin\Vert n_{1,-1} \mathbin\Vert n_{2,+2}\mathbin\Vert n_{2,-2}$ ($\star$ markers in Fig.~\ref{fig:SM_PCA_quadruplets}).
+In this section, we show the ranking of operators beyond the ones discussed in the main text.
+In particular, in panels (a.2) and (a.5) of Fig.~\ref{fig:2}, we only show results for some of the possible combinations of two of the observed densities.
+In Figs.~~\ref{fig:appB_1} and \ref{fig:appB_2}, we show the results for all possible 15 combinations.
+In these plots we can better appreciate the separation into three groups of combinations.
+Focusing first on $S_\mathrm{PCA}$, we can distinguish the two most informative pairs of observables with lower values of $S_\mathrm{PCA}$, throughout almost the whole evolution, namely, $\{n_{1,+1}, n_{1,-1}\}$ and $\{n_{2,+2}, n_{2,-2}\}$ ($\star$ markers in Fig.~\ref{fig:appB_1}).
+These are follow by an set of combinations---each containing at least one of the observables in the identified relevant pairs---with intermediates values of $S_\mathrm{PCA}$, and finally the ``least'' informative combination $\{n_{1,0},n_{2,0}\}$.
+The information imbalance in Fig.~\ref{fig:appB_2}, reveals a similar separation.
+First, with an almost zero information imbalance, we have the space of features corresponding to the combinations $\{n_{1,\pm 1}, n_{2,\pm2}\}$ (points with a darker color in Fig.~\ref{fig:appB_2}).
+This results, as discussed in the main text, means that in order to describe the full space of measured features we need to combine features from each of the two relevant pairs $\{n_{1,+1}, n_{1,-1}\}$ and $\{n_{2,+2}, n_{2,-2}\}$.
+The next group of combinations, yielding intermediate values of $\Delta(A \to B)$, contain features within only one of such relevant pairs, e.g., $\{n_{1,0}, n_{1,-1}\}$ or $\{n_{2,+2}, n_{2,-2}\}$.
+Finally, once again, we identify as the ``least'' informative combination that of $\{n_{1,0},n_{2,0}\}$.
+Similar observations are obtained if one considers groups of more than two observables.
+This is illustrated here for groups of four observables (quadruplets) in Figs.~\ref{fig:appB_3} and \ref{fig:appB_4}.
+In terms of PCA entropy the most relevant combination is the one that combines the features of the two relevant pairs, namely, the joint data set $n_{1,+1}\mathbin\Vert n_{1,-1} \mathbin\Vert n_{2,+2}\mathbin\Vert n_{2,-2}$ ($\star$ markers in Fig.~\ref{fig:appB_3}).
 We note however that in this case the relative difference in PCA entropy is not as pronounced as in the case of single or two observables.
 Regarding information imbalance, we observe once again those joint data sets that combine features from the two relevant pairs can predict almost entirely the full space of features.
-There are indeed only two combinations that only involve features from a single relevant pair (plus the two ``irrelevant'' observables $n_{1,0}$ and $n_{2,0}$), namely, $n_{1,0}\mathbin\Vert n_{1,+1} \mathbin\Vert n_{1,+1}\mathbin\Vert n_{2,0}$ and $n_{1,0}\mathbin\Vert n_{2,0} \mathbin\Vert n_{2,+2}\mathbin\Vert n_{2,-2}$ (square markers in Fig.~\ref{fig:SM_IB_quadruplets}), which clearly have a significantly larger information imbalance compared to the rest.
+There are indeed only two combinations that only involve features from a single relevant pair (plus the two ``irrelevant'' observables $n_{1,0}$ and $n_{2,0}$), namely, $n_{1,0}\mathbin\Vert n_{1,+1} \mathbin\Vert n_{1,+1}\mathbin\Vert n_{2,0}$ and $n_{1,0}\mathbin\Vert n_{2,0} \mathbin\Vert n_{2,+2}\mathbin\Vert n_{2,-2}$ (square markers in Fig.~\ref{fig:appB_4}), which clearly have a significantly larger information imbalance compared to the rest.